 Maximize Financial Aid

 The less you have to take out in student loans, the better.
 Start by going after scholarships, grants, work study programs, and other forms of institutional and outside aid before you even consider loans.
 Gift aid doesn’t have to be paid back.
+In the same vein, file the FAFSA, even if you don’t think you qualify for any aid!
+You never know what kind of merit-based scholarships and grants you’re missing out on if you don’t file the FAFSA.

 Federal Loans First

 You can clear your entire student loan debt even faster if you take on only federal student loans.
 This is because federal student loans have much lower interest rates compared to private loans, and they also offer borrowers several different repayment plans to suit their unique financial circumstances.
 Additionally, you may even qualify for student loan forgiveness programs.
+You can only get federal loans if you file the FAFSA, so make sure to do so!

 Finding the Right Repayment Plan for Student Loan Debt